GarrettHaley/CS-373-DADA/index.md

 ##### Apple IOS

 This operating system started the smartphone revolution in 2007 with Apple's iPhone.
-It was derived from the Mac OS X, and still is today closed source, proprietary, and only present on Apple devices.
+It was derived from the Mac OS X, and is closed source, proprietary, and only present on Apple devices.
 It is fully integrated with Apple services like iCould, Safari, Siri, iTunes, FaceTime, iMessage, and their app store.
 The official programming language for this platform is Objective C.

 ##### Microsofts Windows Phone